sa2ajj/buildbot/master/docs/manual/cfg-properties.rst

 The more common pattern is to use Python dictionary-style string interpolation by using the ``%(prop:<propname>)s`` syntax.
 In this form, the property name goes in the parentheses, as above.
-A common mistake is to omit the trailing "s", leading to a rather obscure error from Python ("ValueError: unsupported format character").
+A common mistake is to omit the trailing `s`, leading to a rather obscure error from Python (`ValueError: unsupported format character`).

 ::

     from buildbot.plugins import steps, util

     f.addStep(steps.ShellCommand(command=['make',
                                           util.Interpolate('REVISION=%(prop:got_revision)s'),
                                           'dist']))